 We arrived at the beautiful Monadnocks campsite.
 A campfire was already going, started by a family also staying in the shelter.
 We never planned to stay in shelters, we enjoyed our tents.

 Day Three brought us a double climb of Mt Cuthbert and Mt Vincent, the most challenging day mentally.
 Some found the climbing difficult, but I told them that we knew 100% that their legs could do it, we were having enough breaks, so it was a mental challenge, a change in attitude towards it.

-On Day Three at Sullivan Rock we said goodbye to three hikers and one guide Thanks Lou!
+On Day Three at Sullivan Rock, we said goodbye to three hikers and one guide Thanks, Lou!
 Two were returning home as their hike was three days.
-Thanks Dennis (Uber driver and family friend) and a dad who picked them up.
+Thanks, Dennis (Uber driver and family friend) and a dad who picked them up.
 One of the hikers made the brave decision to ask to go home which I respect.
-A good hiker and life lesson is also knowing when enough is enough and be proud with your effort.
+A good hiker and life lesson are also knowing when enough is enough and be proud of your effort.

 Ticks became a part of our hike whether we liked it or not, they went from being annoying to a competition of who had the most, I won with about nine.

 On day four we were planning to stop for lunch on top of Mt Cooke but the wind gusts were so strong, it was almost blowing us over.